 Learning the PSA Grading Scale

+Learning the PSA Grading Scale will help you understand the subtleties of card condition, especially if you plan on submitting your cards to PSA for grading.
 From Poor to Gem Mint and everything in between, PSA’s Grading Standards assigns a numeric grade to a given card.
 As we mentioned earlier, the coveted PSA Gem Mint 10 (PSA 10) is what many collectors aim for, the highest mark on the scale and a grade that exemplifies “Gem.”

 For a card to garner PSA 10, it must be “virtually perfect,” with respect to the centering, absence of staining and all inherent imperfections that might influence a card’s condition.